alphagov/re-build-systems-test/README.md

 * an environment name, which will be referred as `[environment-name]` from now on.
   That is usually something like `test`, `staging`, `production` or your name if you are doing development or testing (e.g. `daniele`).

+* the Github team(s) you want to allow access to your Jenkins installation

-* who is going to be an administrator of the Jenkins system
+* the administrator(s) of the Jenkins installation

 Things you will need to have:

-* an AWS user account
+* an AWS user account you can authenticate to programmatically (e.g. you have its credentials stored in `~/.aws/credentials`)

 * dependencies installed on your laptop: